 All combinations of edge pieces can be solved with these 2 basic patterns.
 If you're using the Rubik's Revenge or above and you've got one or more pairs of edge pieces left, then you truly know the meaning of the words "Rubik's Revenge".
 To solve for this special case, rotate one of the non-centred, middle layer slices a quarter turn, then solve for these middle layer edge pieces again.
 If you are using a 6x6x6 or above, make sure you rotate the proper layer!

 Original Cubers, you're done!
-Join your Pocket Cubing companions at the end for a special message.
+Join your Pocket Cubing companions at the end of this document for a special message.

 If you encountered Rubik's ultimate revenge, then you know why this step was saved for last.
 If not, your time WILL come... trust me.